-Google "how to contour," and at some point, you will inevitably stumble across the man who made it so ubiquitous, Mario Dedivanovic.
-The makeup artist is renowned for using the technique on Kim Kardashian West, which created countless copycats followed by the Instagram face.
-Over 2015, the search for "contouring palette" grew exponentially, and it's easy to understand why.
+Google "how to contour" and at some point, you'll inevitably stumble across the man who made it so ubiquitous: Mario Dedivanovic.
+The makeup artist is renowned for using the technique on Kim Kardashian West, which in turn created countless copycats followed by the Instagram face.
+In the last few years, the search for "contouring palette" grew exponentially, and it's easy to understand why.
 The look is meant to make your face appear streamlined.
-Thanks to a clever application of lighter and darker makeup, your face can essentially look slimmer.
+Thanks to a clever application of lighter and darker makeup, your face can essentially look more sculpted.

-However, for 2017, we've spotted a new trend emerging.
-Other than the fact that contouring palettes declined in popularity over 2016 (our trusty friend Google told us that), even Dedivanovic, the guy who created a load of contour clones, has said that it's changed.
-Instead of those thick stripes, we're seeing a much different approach.
-It's softer, pared back, and more natural.
+However, we've spotted a new trend emerging.
+Other than the fact that contouring palettes declined in popularity over 2017 (our trusty friend Google told us that), even Dedivanovic has said that it's changed.
+Instead of those thick stripes, we're seeing a much different approach: It's softer, pared back, and more natural.

-"The whole clean vibe I've been doing with Kim, I've already started seeing it on social media," revealed Dedivanovic to People magazine.
+"The whole clean vibe I've been doing with Kim, I've already started seeing it on social media," Dedivanovic revealed to People.
 "I love a natural, clean look.
 There's something so fresh about it, and also, to do it, it's refreshing—it's not as much work."